thoughtspot/thoughtspot.github.io/_end-user/introduction/about-privileges-end-user.md

 ---
 title: [Understanding privileges]
-tags: [spotiq]
+tags:
 keywords: tbd
 last_updated: tbd
 summary: "The things you can do in ThoughtSpot are determined by the privileges you have.
-Privileges are granted through group membership.
+These are set at the group level.
 "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html